Cyclone Heidi: Preparations and impact

 In advance of the approach of Heidi, the BoM issued a cyclone warning for the coast from Sandfire to Mardie.
 The Karijini National Park was shut, and the Port of Port Hedland was cleared and shut formally by 2 a.m. on 11 January.
 Non-essential port and construction workers were moved out and iron mines in the Pilbara coast were shut in preparation for Heidi.
 Oil rigs offshore and along the Pilbara coast halted their activities in the lead-up to Heidi.
 The Port Hedland International Airport was shut, and Qantas cancelled two afternoon return services.
 The 300 affected passengers were provided with one night's accommodation by the carrier.
 A red alert was issued by the BoM for the coast between Pardoo and Whim Creek, and a blue alert for island communities between Whim Creek and Dampier.
 The residents of Port Hedland were advised to immediately seek shelter, and people in the surrounding areas were urged to gather food, water, torches, portable radios and first aid kits.
 Residents from Port Hedland to Wallal were warned against storm surge that could inundate low-lying areas.
 About 45 people took shelter in a relocation centre in South Hedland overnight.

 The small, destructive core of Heidi missed Port Hedland to the east.
 Nonetheless, very strong winds and heavy rainfall caused minor flooding and power outages, and trees were uprooted across properties.
 According to Horizon Power, more than 3,500 homes and businesses in Port Hedland lost power due to Heidi.
 Though the threat of the storm surge did not eventuate as the storm slowed before landfall and as landfall occurred more than four hours after the high tide, heavy rainfall of over 100 mm led to flooding in the region.
 168.5 mm of rainfall was reported in 24 hours at Pardoo Station, while Port Hedland Aerodrome recorded 108.4 mm of rain.
 Overall, damage due to Heidi was relatively minor, and no casualties were reported.

-The name Heidi was retired by the Bureau of Meteorology from the rotating list of names used for tropical cyclones in the Australian region following the season, and replaced with Hayley.
+The name Heidi was retired by the Bureau of Meteorology from the rotating list of names used for tropical cyclones in the Australian region following the season, and replaced with Hayley which got used for the first time in 2025.